 We measure our effectiveness in ensuring that slavery and human trafficking are not taking place in our business or supply chains in a number of ways.
 As part of our supplier engagement campaign we have integrated Modern Slavery Act clauses within our contracts and our new supplier enrolment forms and in January 2017 we introduced a Suppliers code of ethics policy.
 This new policy covers commitments against corrupt practices and commitments to ethical and environmental standards.
 The policy is based on statutory requirements and internationally recognised standards set out in the UN Universal Declaration of Human Rights, the International Labour Organisation Conventions and the Modern Slavery Act 2015.
 This Code relates to suppliers to our local & global operations and exists to protect the relationship and to help us set out the OEG high standards of expectations.
 Further monitoring continues to be undertaken during key/critical supplier audits.

 It is important that we continually develop and improve our awareness, understanding and performance in relation to human rights and modern slavery and will report on our progress each year.
-In addition we will specifically look at integrating the following elements within our business and provide feedback on next years statement;
+In addition we will specifically look at integrating the following elements;

 - We will increase our modern slavery and human trafficking training/awareness across our business through the introduction of global campaigns including posters and online training for all our staff.
 It is also important that our senior management are provided with an advanced level of training in order to provide guidance and information to employees or suppliers if necessary.

-- This coming year we plan to strengthen the ethical questions we discuss with existing key critical suppliers.
+- We plan to strengthen the ethical questions we discuss with existing key critical suppliers.
 We are looking at incorporating specific questions on modern slavery and human trafficking during our onsite quality audits in order to enforce awareness that their business is an extension of the OEG business.
 We will develop questions to be more in depth, with fewer ‘yes’ or ‘no’ responses, which we hope will give us more detail on each of our key critical suppliers.

 - Encourage our own staff and suppliers to use the STOP APP where we are operating in higher risk environments.
 It’s the first app of its kind to combine community empowerment, big data management and anti-trafficking expertise to disrupt and prevent human trafficking. (https://www.stopthetraffik.org)